boyvinall/observability-demo/README.md

   we use – although we do run OTEL Collectors and some Prometheii that remote-write to other places.
 So, this also partly exists to ensure we have a clear view of all the capabilities offered by the latest incarnations of those services/datasources.

 - Lastly, it's a turbulent world out there.
-Although I've not been a fully hands-on developer for some time, it's fair to say I'm still an active contributor, but much of my work exists on a private github enterprise server.
-So, there's no harm in having a public showcase of
+Although I'm not a fully hands-on developer these days, it's fair to say I'm still an active contributor, but much of my work exists on a private github enterprise server.
+So, there's no harm in having a public example of
   _some_ of my experience.
 This is not the only example of that, but since I am something of an observability and service-reliabilty zealot, it makes sense to create a body of work that demonstrates that aspect.